Focal Point Photography: What to Know & How to Nail It

 Let’s look at each of these in more depth:

 - Color: Contrasting colors can set your subject apart from the rest of the image.

-- Depth of field: Photographing your subject with a shallow depth of field will eliminate confusing visual clutter and make your subject more pronounced.
+- Depth of field: Photographing your subject with a shallow depth of field will eliminate confusing visual clutter.
+It also makes your subject more pronounced.

-- Composition: Positioning your subject closer to the camera, or along the grid lines of the Rule of Thirds, or including other elements in the photo to highlight your subject will tell the viewer what is most important visually.
+- Composition: Position your subject closer to the camera or along the grid lines of the Rule of Thirds.
+You can also include other elements in the photo to highlight your subject.
+This will tell the viewer what is most important visually.

-- Framing: By cropping in on an image, or changing the camera position, we allow our subject to become the focal point.
+- Framing: By cropping in on an image, or changing the camera position, you allow your subject to become the focal point.

 - Lighting: Similar to color contrast, having a sharp differentiation in lighting in your photograph will immediately draw the eye to your subject.

 Further reading: what is micro photography and how to nail it

 One of the best ways to use color in your focal point photography is to find extreme contrasts.
 For instance, a brightly-colored artistic mural set against a single-colored wall.
 Each color itself has a contrast on the color wheel, and incorporating this into your photography will also help define a clearer focal point.